stormdotcom/Avyukt/README.md

 # Avyukt - Exploitation Framework (Beta Version)
 Avyukt is a Exploitation Framework which can be used to generate Malicious Payloads and exploit Windows OS.
 For now, I have only released a **Beta Version** for now.
 More updated features and better payloads are going to be added soon in the final version.
+It's been a while I haven't updated it, Soon a new version with better features would be out.

 # General Info about the Framework
 Avyukt is a Framework which can generate Malicious Payloads for getting remote access on Windows Computers